graveyard99/FrameNth-Exporter-Multi-GPU-/README.md

 * OOM or stutters: enable VRAM-safe mode.
 The app reduces in-flight frames and spills to RAM.
 It will auto retry chunks on CPU if needed.
 * No GPU listed: update NVIDIA driver.
 The app falls back to CPU if NVDEC is unavailable.
 * Wrong file numbering when slicing tiny clips: reduce chunks.

-## License

-MIT.
-Use at your own risk.